jerrysun21/jerrysun21.github.com/_posts/2012-08-17-how-this-blog-works.md

 ---
 layout: post
 title: "How This Blog Works"
-description: "Brief overview of the technologies used for this webiste"
+description: "Brief overview of the technologies used for this website"
 category:
 tags: [blog]
 ---